isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 research about the coins, and I was looking at the coins and they didn’t make sense.
 So I suspected that it might have been wrong.
 And so I think it might have been an issue with like thinking that there are similar words.
-It’s like having like in Chinese, for example, just one stroke or a couple of strokes wrong could be something completely different, right?
+It’s like having in Chinese, for example, just one stroke or a couple of strokes wrong could be something completely different, right?
 And so I thought this could have also happened with the coins because it’s in Arabic script.
 The coins might not have been very good copies.
 They might have been worn.
 And so I asked a couple of my colleagues to actually help me try to figure this out.</p>
 <p></p>
 <p>So basically what I did was I brought over the books that had the Arabic
 versions of the names of kings in Aceh.
 And then I asked them to transliterate